Candy Jar: Plot

 The next day, both Lona and Bennet wait outside Kathy's office, but the principal approaches and informs them that Kathy died in a car crash.
 Bennet and Lona bond at Kathy's funeral, going out after for shakes and fries, where Bennet talks about how neither have ever really been high schoolers because they've been so busy with homework, tests, and debate.

 Neither want to continue towards the state championship, but after talking with their debate coach Mr. Johnson, they agree to continue working together.
-They work cohesively, begin to bond and become friends.
-Two days before the state tournament, they kiss, before Lona pulls away.
-Meanwhile, Julia tries to make peace with Amy.
-The next day, Lona skips school, so Bennet goes over later and tries to talk about the kiss only to be shut down by Lona, who explains she doesn't know how to handle it.
-The following day at the state championship, they make it to the final, and compete against a team with an unconventional style.
+Working cohesively, they begin to bond over Amy's cookies and become friends.
+Two days before the state tournament they kiss, then Lona pulls away.
+Meanwhile, Julia tries to make peace with Amy by asking for her cookie recipe.
+The next day, Lona skips school, so Bennet goes over later and tries to talk about the kiss only to be shut down by her, who explains she doesn't know how to handle it.

+The following day at the state championship, they make it to the final, and compete against a team with an unconventional style of citing personal feelings over facts.
 Lona begins to stutter, but recovers after she seeing a note from Bennet, reminding her of Kathy.
 She and Bennet agree with the other team, losing the state championship but becoming a couple.

-On prom night, Julia and Amy prepare their children for the dance.
+On prom night, Julia and Amy prepare their children for the prom.
 It is revealed that Lona was accepted into Yale, and Bennet to Harvard.
 They skip the dance and instead go to the movies, where again Lona internally monologues about how much she likes him.